Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 !which python
 ```

-    /home/ec2-user/miniconda3/envs/GeneFinder/bin/python
+    /home/ec2-user/miniconda3/envs/umap/bin/python

 This can be really nice when you plan on programming interactively.
 However, using the exclamation point Jupyter magic doesn't translate well if you were to convert your Jupyter notebook into a Python script.
-The details aren't important for this workshop, but if you were to try to use the exclamation point operator, you'd have to rewrite some of your code, which is never fun!
+If you were to try to use the exclamation point operator in a script, you'd have to rewrite some of your code, which is never fun!

-Instead of relying Jupyter magic, we generally recommend using the package **`subprocess`**, which passes commands from Python into the shell.
+Instead of relying Jupyter magic, we suggest using the package **`subprocess`**, which passes commands from Python into the shell.

 ```python